Long-term effects of alcohol: Gallbladder effects

 Research has found that drinking reduces the risk of developing gallstones.
 Compared with alcohol abstainers, the relative risk of gallstone disease, controlling for age, sex, education, smoking, and body mass index, is 0.83 for occasional and regular moderate drinkers (< 25 ml of ethanol per day), 0.67 for intermediate drinkers (25-50 ml per day), and 0.58 for heavy drinkers.
 This inverse association was consistent across strata of age, sex, and body mass index."
 Frequency of drinking also appears to be a factor.
 "An increase in frequency of alcohol consumption also was related to decreased risk.
 Combining the reports of quantity and frequency of alcohol intake, a consumption pattern that reflected frequent intake (5–7 days/week) of any given amount of alcohol was associated with a decreased risk, as compared with nondrinkers.
 In contrast, infrequent alcohol intake (1–2 days/week) showed no significant association with risk."

 A large self-reported study published in 1998 found no correlation between gallbladder disease and multiple factors including smoking, alcohol consumption, hypertension, and coffee consumption.
 A retrospective study from 1997 found vitamin C (ascorbic acid) supplement use in drinkers was associated with a lower prevalence of gallbladder disease, but this association was not seen in non-drinkers.

 Liver disease

+During the metabolism of alcohol via the respective dehydrogenases, nicotinamide adenine dinucleotide (NAD) is converted into reduced NAD.
+Normally, NAD is used to metabolize fats in the liver, and as such alcohol competes with these fats for the use of NAD.
+Prolonged exposure to alcohol means that fats accumulate in the liver, leading to the term 'fatty liver'.
+Continued consumption (such as in alcohol use disorder) then leads to cell death in the hepatocytes as the fat stores reduce the function of the cell to the point of death.
+These cells are then replaced with scar tissue, leading to the condition called cirrhosis.

 Alcoholic liver disease is a major public health problem.
 For example, in the United States up to two million people have alcohol-related liver disorders.
 Chronic heavy alcohol consumption can cause fatty liver, cirrhosis, and alcoholic hepatitis.
 Treatment options are limited and consist of most importantly discontinuing alcohol consumption.
 In cases of severe liver disease, the only treatment option may be a liver transplant from alcohol abstinent donors.
 Research is being conducted into the effectiveness of anti-TNFs.
 Certain complementary medications, e.g., milk thistle and silymarin, appear to offer some benefit.
 Alcohol is a leading cause of liver cancer in the Western world, accounting for 32-45% of hepatic cancers.
 Up to half a million people in the United States develop alcohol-related liver cancer.